camiearth/ML-Projects/README.md

 Each project is run in Google Colab and may have its own set of instructions and requirements, which should also be included in the README file.

-Please feel free to explore the projects, modify the code to suit your needs, and use them as a starting point for your own machine learning projects.
+Feel free to explore the projects, modify the code to suit your needs, and use them as a starting point for your own machine learning projects.
-If you have any # questions or suggestions, please open an issue in the repository.
+If you have any questions or suggestions, please open an issue in the repository.

+Cheers (: